MicrosoftDocs/fabric-docs/docs/governance/endorsement-overview.md

     Learn how to [label data items as master data](../get-started/endorsement-promote-certify.md#label-data-items-as-master-data) or [request master data designation](../get-started/../get-started/endorsement-promote-certify.md#request-certification-or-master-data-designation).

 > [!NOTE]
 > Certification and master data endorsement are available only if a Fabric administrator has enabled them for your organization.
+Fabric admins should see [Enable item certification](../admin/endorsement-certification-enable.md) and [Enable master data endorsement](../admin/endorsement-master-data-enable.md).
 >
 > Certification enablement can be delegated to domain administrators, making it possible to specify a different set of reviewers for each domain.
 For more information, see [Enable item certification](../admin/endorsement-certification-enable.md).